HOW CRUCIAL IS EARLY DISCOVERY OF PANCREATIC CANCER?

 January 2016

 The Stage at which a particular cancer is diagnosed determines the extent of cancer within the body.
 The diagnosed stage also determines treatment options and influences projected average duration of expected survival.
-Pancreatic cancer has the lowest 5-year survival of all cancers.
+Of all the types of cancer, pancreatic cancer has the lowest 5-year survival of all cancers.

 When pancreas cancer is diagnosed while still confined to the pancreas it is usually operative and treatments are considered “Curative”.
 Once the cancer has metastasized (spread) to other organs it becomes inoperable.
 Any subsequent treatments are considered as “Palliative Care” which only intends to control symptoms and extend quality of life.
 Projected average 5-year survival rates vary depending upon the diagnosed stage.